maptiler/maptiler-sdk-js/readme.md

 - `Language.LATIN` uses a default with latin characters
 - `Language.NON_LATIN` uses a default with non-latin characters

-Whenever a label is not supported in the defined language, it falls back to `Language.LATIN`.
+Whenever a label is not supported in the defined language, it falls back to `Language.LOCAL`.

 Here is a sample of some compatible languages:
 ![](images/screenshots/multilang.gif)